KCreate/leonardschuetz.ch/server/blog/aoc-2025/article.md

 # Advent of Code 2025 in Charly
 ## 1. December 2025

-This year I'm semi-committing to implementing each [Advent of Code](https://adventofcode.com/) challenge in my [programming language Charly](https://github.com/KCreate/charly-vm).
+This year I'm committing to implementing each [Advent of Code](https://adventofcode.com/) challenge in my [programming language Charly](https://github.com/KCreate/charly-vm).

 Charly is a dynamically typed,